mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 * Link fields take two pieces of information, a URL and the link text, like `http://acme.com%%Acme Products Inc.`

-!!! info inline end "Relevance to using Workbench"
+!!! success inline end "Relevance to using Workbench"
-    Drupal enforces cardinality very strictly.
-For this reason, if your CSV file contains more values for a field than the field's configuration allows, Workbench will truncate the number of values to match the maximum number allowed for the field.
-If it does this, it will leave an entry in its log so you know that it didn't add all the values in your CSV data.
+    Drupal fields can be configured to have multiple values.

 Another important aspect of Drupal fields is their cardinality, or in other words, how many individual values they are configured to have.
 This is similar to the "repeatability" of fields in metadata schemas.
 Some fields are configured to hold only a single value, others to hold a a maximum number of values (three, for example), and others can hold an unlimited number of values.
 You can find each field's cardinality in its "Field settings" tab.
 Here is an example showing a field with unlimited cardinality:

 ![Default fields in the Repository Item content type](images/sample_field_cardinality.png)

+Drupal enforces cardinality very strictly.
+For this reason, if your CSV file contains more values for a field than the field's configuration allows, Workbench will truncate the number of values to match the maximum number allowed for the field.
+If it does this, it will leave an entry in its log so you know that it didn't add all the values in your CSV data.

+See the Islandora documentation for [additional information](https://islandora.github.io/documentation/user-documentation/metadata/#fields) about Drupal fields.

 ### Nodes

-!!! info inline end "Relevance to using Workbench"
+!!! success inline end "Relevance to using Workbench"
     In Islandora, a node is a metadata description - a grouping of data, contained in fields, that describe an item.
 Each row in your input CSV contains the field data that is used to create a node.

 Think of a "node" as a specific page in a Drupal website.
 Every node has a content type (e.g. "Article" or "Repository Item") containing content in the fields defined by its content type.
 It has a URL in the Drupal website, like `https://mysite.org/node/3798`.
 The "3798" at the end of the URL is the node ID (also known as the "nid") and uniquely identifies the node within its website.
 In Islandora, a node is less like a "web page" and more like a "catalogue record" since Islandora-specific content types generally contain a lot of metadata-oriented fields rather than long discursive text like a blog would have.
 In `create` tasks, each row in your input CSV will create a single node.